Complete List of Most Common Field Technician Interview Questions

 - What’s the biggest challenge you’ve faced so far as a field service technician, and how did you handle it?

 - What new skills would you like to learn as a field service technician?

 Listen carefully to the answers.
 For example, does the candidate sound excited about the idea of learning new skills?
+Are they open to being trained on your team’s tools and procedures?
 Do they handle customer conflict well?
 Can they deal with problems in the field without having to ask for help?
 These are the kinds of things that will ensure you have a smooth working relationship.
 Keep in mind that it’s very difficult to create long-term, reliable external motivation.